Which Oat Milk Is The Best? 13 Milks Rated

 Are There Other Oat Milk Options?

 If you want to opt out of buying pre-made oat milk, one option would be to make your own oat milk.
-Personally, I’ve not had much success in doing so.
-It’s a bit of a faff and can be a bit slimy.
+I’ve not had much success in doing so.
+It’s a bit of a faff and can be a bit slimy, and splits in my coffee.
 However, once I find a good technique I’ll be sure to share it here on the blog.

-I sometimes have issues in the summer with keeping my oat milk deliveries cool, but I found a useful milk hack, in case you have the same problem.
+I sometimes had issues in the summer with keeping my oat milk deliveries cool, but I found a useful milk hack, in case you have the same problem.

 Is Any Oat Milk Ethical?

-As you’ve read, there are many issues.
+As you’ve read, there are many issues in the oat milk industry.
 From big dairy to big investors with dubious portfolios, to anonymous investors, and big supermarket chains with dubious supply chains.
 As such, it’s really tough to say which is the most ethical oat milk.
 Each brand has its own issues.

 Personally?
 I would buy whatever oat milk is easily available to you at the price point you can afford, and the taste you enjoy.
 Why do I think this?
 Well, what I think this article highlights is the limitation of green consumerism.